rolandm2017/audiobook-batch-srt-processor/README.md

 ## How to use

+### Configuring the script

+- starting_dir in audiobooks.queue.py is the parent folder of all your audiobooks.

+- You must modify whisperx_commands.py to contain the right configuration for your language of choice.

+### Steps to run the script

 The way I run it on my computer is that I change "starting_dir" in audiobooks.queue.py to point to a folder that contains my audiobook file folders.

 Said another way, I expect that you keep all your audiobooks in the same folder; just a bunch of folders containing *solely, only* mp3 or .wav files.